gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales' eyes widened.
 "They're trying to draw fire from orbit," he breathed.
 He pointed at the nearest Marine.
 "You!
+Tell Doctor Johel the Brazilians are trying to sink the *Bengal*.
-Tell Doctor Johel there's a satellite going over head in—" He hesitated. "—in six hundred and seventy seconds.
+There's a satellite going over head in—"
+He hesitated. "—in six hundred and seventy seconds.
 They're trying to make a hot spot to draw its fire.
 If we're underneath them—"